-16 The TOE software comprises the following components:

-The AT1 Secure RSA/ECC/SHA library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The AT1 Secure RSA/ECC/SHA library is a software library built on the TORNADOTM-T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

-The RSA functions of the library included in the TOE are:

-- RSA\KeyGen\Secure (RSA public/private key pair generation) - TND\RSA\SigSTD\Secure (RSA signature generation with the standard method) - TND\RSA\SigCRT\Secure (RSA signature generation with the CRT method) - TND\RSA\Verify (RSA signature verification) - RSA\R2modM\precompute\sec (R^2 value precomputation for the standard RSA) - RSA\R2modPandQ\precompute\sec (R^2 value precomputation for the CRT RSA)
+- 16 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production.
+The Test ROM Code is not part of the TOE - The TORNADO-E Secure RSA/ECC/SHA libraries (optional) TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The TORNADO-E Secure RSA/ECC/SHA libraries are a software library built on the TORNADO-E coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The RSA functions of the library included in the TOE are: - RSA\KeyGen\Secure (RSA public/private key pair generation) - TND\RSA\SigSTD\Secure (RSA signature generation with the standard method) - TND\RSA\SigCRT\Secure (RSA signature generation with the CRT method) - TND\RSA\Verify (RSA signature verification) - RSA\R2modM\precompute\sec (R^2 value precomputation for the standard RSA) - RSA\R2modPandQ\precompute\sec (R^2 value precomputation for the CRT RSA)

-The library supports RSA operations of the key size from 32-bit to 2048-bit by step of 2-bit.
-However, only the key size from 1280-bit up to 2048-bit is within the scope of this evaluation.
+The library supports RSA operations of the key size from 32-bit to 4096-bit by step of 2-bit.
+However, only the key size from 1280-bit up to 4096-bit is within the scope of this evaluation.

 The functions TND\RSA\SigSTD\Secure and TND\RSA\SigCRT\Secure implement some countermeasures against SPA, DPA and DFA attacks.
-The RSA\KeyGen\Secure function implements some countermeasures against SPA and DFA attacks. .
+The RSA\KeyGen\Secure function implements some countermeasures against SPA and DFA attacks.
 Finally, the RSA\R2modM\precompute\sec and RSA\R2modPandQ\precompute\sec functions implement some countermeasures against the fault attack.

-- The AT1 Secure RSA/ECC/SHA library provides a set of functions to implement ECC cryptographic algorithms.
+- The TORNADO-E Secure RSA/ECC/SHA libraries provide a set of functions to implement ECC cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signing/verifying and the ECDH key exchange protocol.
 The library implements ECC for general curves over prime fields of size from 192-bit to 512-bit and the only certain curves are in the scope of this evaluation.
 The ECC functions of the library included in the TOE are: - ECDSA\keygen (Ephemeral or static key pair generation for ECDSA signing/verifying) - ECDSA\sign\digest (ECDSA signature generation for a message digest) - ECDSA\verify\digest (ECDSA signature verification for a message digest) - ECDH\generate (ECDH secret key derivation)